Marty Morrissey: Broadcasting career

 Morrissey entered the world of broadcasting in 1988 on joining the (since defunct) local TV channel "Cork Multi-Channel".
 Shortly after that, he moved to London to work for WH Smith's Lifestyle Channel.
-In 1989 he joined the new Clare FM local radio station as News Editor.
+In 1989, he joined the new Clare FM local radio station as News Editor.
 In 1990, he returned to Cork to work on RTÉ's (also since defunct) local radio service in Cork.
 He left Cork in 1994, to join RTÉ's TV Sports Department.

-Morrissey has commentated on many sporting events but his bailiwick is Gaelic games.
-He also has a job as sports reporter and reader on RTÉ News.
-He also presents Saturday Sport on RTÉ Radio 1.
+Morrissey has commentated on many sporting events, but his bailiwick is Gaelic games.
+He presents Saturday Sport on RTÉ Radio 1.
 He was a ring announcer and interviewer on Pro Box Live.
 His catchphrase is "Are you ready to rock".

-In May 2011, he started presenting new RTÉ Two sports programme The Committee Room for the summer championship season.
+In May 2011, he started presenting new RTÉ2 sports programme The Committee Room for the summer championship season.
 This was replaced with Championship Matters for the following summer season.
+In 2013, Morrissey became the Gaelic games correspondent for RTÉ News.

-In Winter 2022/23, in pre-recorded sequences, he played the Magic Mirror in Panto.ie's production of Snow White.
+In December 2022, in pre-recorded sequences, he played the Magic Mirror in Panto.ie's production of Snow White.

+In July 2023, amid the RTÉ secret payment scandal, Morrissey apologised for an "error of judgement" after he revealed himself as the RTÉ staff member who had a loan of a car from Renault for five years.